 We were disorganised, certainly we did not know what it was to respect a course, but I don't know... at some point when we received stuff and then they were hitting us and then the flashballs in the face...
 That was terrible, someone from here got his foot broken.
-It's terrible what happened with the repression who speaks of how he became radicalised after the violence he experienced during the movement:
+It's terrible what happened with the repression

-Confronted with the authorities' firm stance, dialo-
+Confronted with the authorities' firm stance, dialogue between the Yellow Vests and the government seemed impossible.